Table of Contents

 While safety tests can be performed before a vehicle is even released to the public, actual crash data takes much longer to compile.
 Complete vehicle registration data is usually not released for about two years.
 Fatality statistics are first available approximately nine months after the end of the calendar year.
 And even when these numbers are first released, there might not be enough data to be statistically significant.

 Regardless of what type of vehicle you are in, you can be injured in a motor vehicle collision.
-The types of injuries you sustain will determine the amount of compensation to which you are entitled.
-Your attorney will tell you that it is important to see a medical provider so that you can document your injuries.
-It is crucial to hire an attorney who can understand your injuries and explain them to an insurance claims adjuster or jury.
+The types of injuries you sustain may affect the potential value of your claim.
+Your auto accident attorney will tell you that it is important to see a medical provider so that you can document your injuries.
+An attorney who can help you understand the potential impacts of your injuries and explain them to an insurance claims adjuster or jury.

 Minor injuries sometimes resolve on their own, but you might also need ongoing treatment from a chiropractor or physical therapist.
 Common examples include: